xipcraft/punerb.org/README.md

 Punerb.org is a reflection of the Ruby User Group (RUG) in Pune.
 It is a place where we share relevant knowledge and propagate Ruby skill.

 ### The first rule about PuneRUG..
-Nah just kidding.
+Just kidding..
 Find us here:

 * Website - `punerb.org`
 * IRC - `#punerb` on freenode